Perhaps the most important strategic consideration in Progressive Knockout Tournaments (PKOs) is whether you cover your opponents or they cover you.

 Table Management in PKOs

-Perhaps the most important strategic consideration in Progressive Knockout Tournaments (PKOs) is making sure you cover your opponents.
-You cannot win a bounty if you don’t cover your opponent, which means sometimes you have to take big risks to put yourself in that position, and occasionally pass up profitable spots to hold onto a chip leadChip leader
+After all, you cannot win a bounty if you don’t cover your opponent, which means sometimes you have to take big risks to put yourself in that position, and occasionally pass up profitable spots to hold onto a chip lead.

 In tournament poker, one of the skills the solvers don’t teach well is table management.